dragmove/kihon/README.md

 # kihon
 Don't use this library yet.
-This project is incompletion now.
+This project is incomplete now.

 ## About
 * UI Components